TheBitGlitch/salvo/README.md

 ## Testing

-The project includes a `pytest` suite under `tests/`.
-Its directory structure mirrors the source tree, and `pytest-asyncio` is used for asynchronous tests.
+The project includes a `pytest` suite under `tests/`, covering core components and other critical application behavior. `pytest-asyncio` is used for asynchronous tests.

 ```bash
 pip install -e ".[test]"